civo/docs/content/docs/machine-learning/creating-a-new-kubeflow-notebook.md

 When creating a new notebook, you must specify the resources you want it to use in your cluster.
 The fields are:

 - Minimum CPU: The scale-down utilisation of your notebook in CPU cores
-- Maximum CPU: The scale up utilisation of your notebook in CPU cores, up to the core limit of your chosen Kubeflow cluster size
+- Maximum CPU: The scale up utilisation of your notebook in CPU cores, up to the core limit of your chosen Kubeflow cluster size (by default this is 120% of minimum CPU)
 - Minimum Memory Gi: The minimum memory (in Gibibytes) your notebook can utilise
-- Maximum Memory Gi: the maximum memory (in Gibibytes) your notebook can utilise, up to the RAM limit of your chosen Kubeflow cluster size
+- Maximum Memory Gi: the maximum memory (in Gibibytes) your notebook can utilise, up to the RAM limit of your chosen Kubeflow cluster size (by default this is 120% of minimum memory)

 ### GPUs

 :::warningGPU support coming soon
-Please leave all GPU-related fields on the notebook setup page blank to prevent issues with your notebooks starting.
+Please leave all GPU-related fields on the notebook setup page blank to prevent issues with your notebook server being created.
+Kubeflow will also warn you if you try to add a GPU.
 :::

 The Civo machine learning Kubeflow service runs a standard Kubeflow installation on your cluster, displaying all Kubeflow notebook option fields.